 A few months ago, I had some great classes from a local non-profit organization where the teacher taught a lot about culture, specifically geography and food.
 Learning just a little about Chinese culture can actually teach you a lot about the language.
-Once you begin to understand about China and its traditions, both the spoken and written language will probably make a lot more sense.
+Once you begin to understand China and its traditions, both the spoken and written language will probably make a lot more sense.
 Plus, it’s a great opportunity to pick up a hobby too.
-You could learn to play Mahjong, learn about Chinese tea or how to cook Chinese dishes!
+You could learn to play Mahjong, learn about Chinese tea, or how to cook Chinese dishes!

 DO…look at the Traditional Characters

 As you might already know, Chinese characters have changed considerably since their beginnings, but looking back at Traditional characters, or sometimes even further back, can help us get a better understanding of a specific character.
-Some simplified characters bare very little resemblance to their traditional counterpart, which is why many people find traditional characters more beautiful and also informative.
+Some simplified characters bear very little resemblance to their traditional counterpart, which is why many people find traditional characters more beautiful and also informative.
 There are great books out there that teach a bit about the etymology of a character.
 I especially like ‘Fun with Chinese characters’.
 You can find links for the whole series here.

 You can see both simplified and traditional characters in our Online Dictionary, just tap the button to flip between them quickly!

-I can’t emphasise enough how essential radicals can be to your Chinese learning!
+I can’t emphasize enough how essential radicals can be to your Chinese learning!
 I kind of have a strange obsession with radicals, because I love making connections between characters with similar radicals.
 Not only are radicals the ‘building blocks’ of characters, but they will also make your learning both more interesting and easier.
-Recognising some radicals will help you understand both the pronunciation and the meaning of a character.
+Recognizing some radicals will help you understand both the pronunciation and the meaning of a character.
 You’ll also begin to look at a character and associate it with a specific area.
 For example, characters that have 2 strokes on the left side, like this: 冰 (bīng) are associated with ice.
-The following characters all have the ‘ice’ radical on the left side of the character so this means they are all ‘cold’ in someway: 冷 (lěng – cold) , 冻 (dòng – freeze) and 凝 (níng – congeal).
+The following characters all have the ‘ice’ radical on the left side of the character so this means they are all ‘cold’ in someway: 冷 (lěng – cold), 冻 (dòng – freeze) and 凝 (níng – congeal).